Last Updated on January 5, 2022

 Israel has two official languages: Hebrew and Arabic.
-English is widely spoken and understood as is Russian.
+English is not an official language but it is widely spoken and understood as is Russian.

-Israel (the State of Israel), is a country in the Middle East.
-It is surrounded by Arab countries; Lebanon and Syria on its northern borders, Jordan on its eastern border and Egypt on its south western border.
+Israel (the State of Israel), a country in the Middle East, is surrounded by these Arab countries; Lebanon and Syria on its northern borders, Jordan on its eastern border and Egypt on its south western border.
 The Palestinian territories comprise the West Bank and Gaza Strip

 Israel has a typical Mediterranean climate with hot dry summers from mid-May to mid-September.
 Israel has cold and rainy winters.
 The southern parts of Israel lie within the Negev desert.
 The best time to visit Israel is during the spring and autumn months.